Looking for things to do in Bangkok? Here you will find my 7 favourite ones.

 6 – Getting a Thai Massage

-The history of Thai massage goes back over 2500 years ago, however it only became popular worldwide after WWII.
+The history of Thai massage goes back over 2500 years ago, however, it only became popular worldwide after WWII.
 This healing technique involves deep massage and stretching, and helps promotes circulation, health and well-being.

 Massage is part of the local culture and very popular in Thailand.
-It’s quite common to see people massaging each other at their work places and even on the streets.
+It’s quite common to see people massaging each other at their workplaces and even on the streets.

-With prices raging from US$ 6 to US$ 30, getting an authentic Thai massage is one of the best things to do in Bangkok, because where else in the world can it be so cheap and so good?
+With prices ranging from US$ 6 to US$ 30, getting an authentic Thai massage is one of the best things to do in Bangkok, because where else in the world can it be so cheap and so good?

 7 – Go to a rooftop bar

 As with many other cities that are full of skyscrapers such as New York and Hong Kong, Bangkok adopted the rooftop bar culture.

 When I came here for the first time I didn’t have a chance to see any of them, but this time I went to several, at different times and on different occasions.
 From attending pool parties to watching sunsets or dining at restaurants, enjoying a rooftop bar is certainly one of the best things to do in Bangkok.

 But pay attention to dress code, service and prices, because some places are picky and drinks can be really expensive.

 My favorite rooftops are: Vertigo and Moon Bar, at the Banyan Tree Hotel, which provides an awesome view of the sunset, has a very nice atmosphere and good service; and the Sky Bar at the Lebua Hotel at night, with a magical view from its staircase.
 But the service at Sky Bar is pushy and terrible and the drinks are unbelievably expensive so I’m not convinced it’s worth going there.